grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "Here is what I propose," Hemi continued unfazed, "the _Prospect_ has a hatch with a mating collar on the bottom side of the boat.
 The normal intended use for it is underwater docking to another vessel's topside hatch.
 We could rig something so we could mate the _Gnat_ to the underside of the _Prospect_, and then feed up fuel and power into the _Prospect_ from the _Gnat_.
 As a male anglerfish might..."

+[//]: # (So: why aren't they just transferring Shakes' fuel from the Gnat to the Prospect?
+I guess because then they would have to tow the Gnat behind them.
+And if it came to using the Gnat's batteries, they can't really transfer the charge over -- though maybe there's some complex way they could move the batteries over.
+I guess it does make some kind of vague sense to mate the two boats up.
+Also, being mated allows them to dive -- shallowly.)

 "Got it," Percy interrupted, "and you think there's enough juice left in the _Gnat_ for... what?
 How far could that take us?"

 "How far do you want to go Sylvia?"